tumile/hadoop-notes/01-HDFS.md

 ## Concepts

 - Block
-  - a unit of storage (128MB), files are splitted into block-size chunks
+  - a configurable unit of storage, files are splitted into block-size chunks
   - replicated to a number of physically separate machines
-  - one replica per node
+  - only one replica per node
 - Multiple DataNodes
-  - actually store blocks of data
+  - store blocks of data, but don't know about the actual files the blocks belong to
   - serve reads/writes from client or NameNode
-    - tries to satisfy read from replica closest to the reader
+    - try to satisfy read from replica closest to the reader
-  - reports to NameNode periodically with lists of their blocks
+  - send Blockreport to NameNode periodically with list of blocks
 - NameNode: one per cluster
   - keeps metadata, filesystem namespace
     - stores locally 2 files: EditLog and FsImage
-  - knows the DataNodes on which all the blocks for a given file are located
+  - knows the DataNodes on which all the blocks for a given file are located from Blockreports
     - however does not store it persistently, because it's frequently changed
     - points client to the DataNode to read/write to
     - user data never flows through the NameNode
-  - if the namenode is obliterated, everything would be lost since there is no way to reconstruct the files from the blocks on the DataNodes
+  - if the NameNode/FsImage is gone, everything would be lost since there is no way to reconstruct the files from the blocks on the DataNodes
 - Keeping NameNode resilient
   - write NameNode state, synchronously and atomically, to multiple filesystems (NFS)
   - use Secondary NameNode/Checkpoint/Backup Node